kangmin1972/dark-birthday/README.md

 # dark birthday
 my first game made with gamemaker

-only work on gamemaker 8
+only works on gamemaker 8